-- (i) the overall objectives, the specific objective(s) and the outputs10 (i.e. the results) to be achieved with the financial support - (ii) the different types of activities eligible for financial support, on the basis of a fixed list
+- (i) the overall objectives, the specific objective(s) and the outputs (i.e. the results) to be achieved with the financial support - (ii) the different types of activities eligible for financial support, on the basis of a fixed list - (iii) the types of persons or categories of persons which may receive financial support - (iv) the criteria for selecting these entities and giving the financial support - (v) the criteria for determining the exact amount of financial support for each third entity, and - (vi) the maximum amount which may be given.

-9 These third parties are neither affiliated entity(ies) nor associates nor contractors.
+&lt;sup>9 These third parties are neither affiliated entity(ies) nor associates nor contractors.

-10 As per OECD DAC definition, the term 'results' includes: 'impact' (overall objective), 'outcome(s)' (specific objective(s) and 'output(s)'.
+&lt;sup>10 As per OECD DAC definition, the term 'results' includes: 'impact' (overall objective), 'outcome(s)' (specific objective(s) and 'output(s)'.